 This 2005 - 08 Service Plan is built upon the three principal goals and associated objectives and strategies outlined below.
-In turn, these goals support and link directly to the priorities of the provincial government's Strategic Plan in a number of ways.
+In turn, these BC Transit goals support and link directly to the priorities of the provincial government as stated in the Five Goals outlined by the Premier in the February 2005, Throne Speech.